SMByC/CCD-Plugin/Readme.md

 - Google Earth Engine [plugin](https://gee-community.github.io/qgis-earthengine-plugin/ ): The user needs to have this plugin installed and an active Google Earth Engine (EE) account.
 - Plotly.
 Most of the Qgis versions have this library inside, otherwise the plugin install it automatically.

-Each numeric GitHub release includes `extlibs.zip`, built reproducibly from `uv.lock`.
+Each numeric GitHub release includes `extlibs.zip`, built with the latest compatible dependencies resolved from `requirements.txt`.
 If automatic installation is not available, download that asset from the release matching the plugin version and extract its contents into an `extlibs` directory inside `CCD_Plugin`.

 Release packages are built with `qgis-plugin-ci` from a staged `CCD_Plugin/` directory.
 The stage keeps the tracked Qt 6 `resources.py` and omits `resources.qrc`, tests, development files, and generated build artifacts so the archive